-So for everyone who may be unaware, I am currently living in a beautiful city called Luang Prabang in Laos, (in between Thailand & Vietnam and a former French colony), and it turns out that Lao coffee is an actual thing 🙂
+For everyone who may be unaware, I am currently living in a beautiful city called Luang Prabang in Laos (in between Thailand & Vietnam and a former French colony).
+It turns out that Lao coffee is an actual thing.

-They have a very unique style of cooking here and I will be writing up a full post about the recipes and flavors etc, very soon.
+They have a unique style of cooking here, and I will be writing up a full post about the recipes and flavors, etc., very soon.

-If you are like me, you love coffee and in fact need the brown stuff to function properly!
+If you are like me, you love coffee and need the brown stuff to function properly!

-Being from the UK, I am used to drinking all sorts of coffee from all around the world, but my knowledge of coffee was fairly limited.
+Being from the UK, I am used to drinking all sorts of coffee from all around the world, but my coffee knowledge was somewhat limited.

-I only really knew that coffee came from countries like Ethiopia, Brazil and I kind of knew that a bit cam from Vietnam.
+I only knew that coffee came from Ethiopia, Brazil, and I knew that a bit came from Vietnam.

 But then I moved to the Eastern hemisphere of the world and rapidly started to realize that my knowledge wasn’t just limited, but seriously lacking.